kubeflow/arena/docs/cli/arena_serve_custom.md

   -a, --annotation stringArray     the annotations
       --cpu string                 the request cpu of each replica to run the serve.
   -d, --data stringArray           specify the trained models datasource to mount for serving, like <name_of_datasource>:<mount_point_on_job>
+      --data-subpath-expr stringArray  specify the datasource subpath to mount to the job by expression, like <name_of_datasource>:<mount_subpath_expr>
       --data-dir stringArray       specify the trained models datasource on host to mount for serving, like <host_path>:<mount_point_on_job>
       --enable-istio               enable Istio for serving or not (disable Istio by default) -e, --env stringArray            the environment variables